NeuroML/Documentation/source/Userdocs/OptimisingNeuroMLModels.md

 The last two can only be calculated for membrane potential data that includes spikes.
 Since a few of the experimental recordings to not show any spikes, these two metrics will not be calculated for them.
-So, we only add them for the corresponding cell, if they are present in the features for the chosen recording.
+So, we only add them for the corresponding cell only if they are present in the features for the chosen recording.

 The format for the `target_data` is similar to that of the `parameters`.
 The keys of the `target_data` dictionary are the specifications for the metrics.